klaviyo/klaviyo-android-sdk/README.md

 ensuring that `Klaviyo.handlePush(intent)` is called when your app is opened from a notification.

 #### Deep Linking
-**Deep Links** allow you to navigate to a particular page within your app in response to the user opening a notification.
+[Deep Links](https://help.klaviyo.com/hc/en-us/articles/14750403974043) allow you to navigate to a particular page within your app in response to the user opening a notification.
 There are broadly three steps to implement deep links in your app.

-1. Add intent filters for incoming links
+1. Add intent filters for incoming links:

     Add an intent filter to the activity element of your `AndroidManifest.xml` file.
     Replace the scheme and host to match the URI scheme that you will embed in your push notifications.

     ```xml
     <intent-filter android:label="@string/filter_view_example_gizmos">